5 ESL Activities for Teaching Students About Presidents’ Day

 One aspect of teaching students from around the world that I’ve always loved is talking about culture.
 Culture-oriented activities are always a hit with my ESL students—there’s nothing quite so interesting as learning about people in other countries, how they live, how they think and what they celebrate.

+Cultural lessons always seem to be popular with the kids.
+It’s like a trip around the world only from the classroom.
 This activity does double the work, since it’s both focused on culture and discussion.
 In particular, you’ll start discussion on a topic that matters to them: Money.

 No, I’m not saying your students are learning English for financial gain, or that they only care about money.
 I’m saying that money is a topic that everyone can relate to.
 It’s something we touch and use every day of our lives.
 Every student probably has a few bills or coins in their pocket as they sit in class, excited about the activity you’re about to present.